bidorbuy/woocommerce/README.md

 6. Press the `Download` button.
 7. Share Export Links with "bidorbuy".
 8. To display BAA fields on the setting page add '&baa=1' to URL in address bar.
+9. To include attribute name to product title set an appropriate checkbox to Yes:

+For Global attributes - is configuring on attributes page (WooCoommerce > Products > Attributes page > Add new/Edit Attribute > Add this attribute to product name in bidorbuy Store Integrator tradefeed > Yes).

+For Custom attributes - is configuring on a product page (Woo Commerce > Product > Attributes > Add this attribute to product name in bidorbuy Store Integrator tradefeed > Yes).

+Note please: this feature supports WooCommerce 3.0.0 and higher!